 If you have a newer smartphone, you have all of the equipment you need to create amazing videos.
 Of course, you’ll also want some good editing tools, and there are plenty, even for beginners.

-And remember this: while you can certainly use the services of a professional video producer, your own can often seem much more genuine – something today’s consumer appreciates.
+And remember this: while you can certainly outsource the video editing or use the services of a professional video producer, your own can often seem much more genuine – something today’s consumer appreciates.

 Here’s how simple this process is, using either of two options:

 Pre-recorded videos are the best way to go for your Instagram content if you want it to be a bit more polished and presentable.
 Before uploading it, you need to spend more time and effort editing the video to make it even more compelling.

 This type of video is great for building that know, like, and trust factor with your audience on the platform.
 Here are some handy ways to create pre-recorded videos on your Instagram: